osdnk/chat-graphql-scala/README.md

 ### Run
 Script `start` defined in package.json will run `graphql get-schema && webpack-dev-server`.
 `graphql get-schema` will download schema.graphql from server.
 This file gives us data representation.
-`webpack-dev-server` will rebuild the application when the code changes
+`webpack-dev-server` will build the application
 ```bash
 yarn start
 ```